sahilabro/scorer/README.md

 The persistence layer for this app is plain vanilla JSON file with the name 'scores.json'

+This is editable using env_var on the system, namely `JSON_FILE_LOCATION

 This is not suitable for data intensive environments.
 A good noSQL (or SQL) DB would suffice.
 I was thinking of implementing it using SQlite but as it has AVG functions but ended up doing a vanilla implementation.